keyuan-netizen/msngrchatbot/README.md

 - Build the React/Vue Admin Console that consumes the `/admin` endpoints for uploads, live monitoring, and analytics dashboards.
 - Expand the queueing layer (SQS, RabbitMQ, or Celery) so webhook handling stays sub-second even under heavy load.
 - Add automated PII redaction + translation services before embeddings to comply with global privacy requirements.

+## Messenger Webhook Setup Summary

+1. **Deploy & Health Check** – push to GitHub, deploy on Render, and verify `GET /healthz` responds with `{"status":"ok","environment":"..."}`.
+2. **Configure the App** – in the Facebook App Dashboard add the Messenger use case/product, connect the Page, and copy the verify token + Page access token into `.env`.
+3. **Page Webhook Subscription** – under Webhooks select the **Page** product, set the callback to `https://<host>/meta/webhook`, and click *Verify and Save* to complete the challenge.
+4. **Messenger API Settings** – for each connected Page click *Add Subscriptions* and enable the `messages` field so that Page’s events reach your backend.
+5. **Tester Access** – add your personal profile as an app admin/tester and as a Page admin (People with Facebook access) so Development Mode chats generate webhook events.
+6. **Testing** – use the dashboard “Test” buttons, send actual Messenger chats, or call `POST /me/messages` via Graph API Explorer with a Page access token.
+The FastAPI middleware logs every request’s headers/body, and `/admin/conversations` shows persisted real conversations.